Last Updated on September 26, 2021

-A degree in Sports Management is designed to be an introduction into every aspect of the wide-ranging sports industry.
-Since there are so many disciplines involved in sports, the Sports Management degree covers a variety of subjects to ensure that graduates have a general understanding of the various parts of the business.
+A degree in sport management is designed to be an introduction into every aspect of the wide-ranging sports industry.
+Since there are so many disciplines involved in sports, the sports management degree covers a variety of subjects to ensure that graduates have a general understanding of the various parts of the business.

-A bachelor’s degree in Sports Management provides graduates with a solid foundation to pursue a variety of attractive career paths, or it can serve as a stepping stone toward more specialized parts of the industry that will require a Masters Degree in Sports Management or a degree in sports law, for example.
+A bachelor’s degree in sport management provides graduates with a solid foundation to pursue a variety of attractive career paths, or it can serve as a stepping stone toward more specialized parts of the industry that will require a master’s degree in sport management or a degree in sports law, for example.

 Once upon a time, students pursuing a career in sports had to study business administration to best prepare themselves.
 However, in recognition of the huge gap in educational opportunities, many universities now offer sports management degrees which are specifically tailored to meet the growing job needs and skills throughout the industry.

-How to choose the right sport management program?
+How to choose the right sports management program?

 There are many factors to consider when choosing an undergraduate sport management degree program.
 Professor Dan Matheson, who recently spoke with SportsDegreesOnline.org, is the Director of Sport & Recreation Management at the University of Iowa, gives his advice for how to evaluate programs that you are considering.
 He explains,

 “I encourage prospective students to evaluate sports management programs on three criteria.
 One is the industry experience of the faculty that they would have the chance to work with….you should want to learn from faculty that have experienced the sports industry in their career.
 [Next, prospective students] should consider the accessibility of the faculty for them as an undergraduate student. […]